 Jason LaVeris/Getty Images

-You can use this net worth calculator to see your net worth.
+You can use Bankrate’s net worth calculator to see how you compare with Lucas’ net worth.

 What he’s up to now